alok87/sysAdmin/README.md

  * Visit http://localhost:8005/users

-2. Running the application by manually setting up the machine.
+2. Running the application by manually setting up the machine to manage the machine.

  * Setup the password less sudo access for the user who will run the application.